VELDR/qaiz/README.md

 - Prisma (with MySQL)

-- OpenAI API for AI-generated quizzes
+- Gemini API for AI-generated quizzes

 - Zod for robust data validation